 During a miniaturization study, we map the patient’s scalp with a microscope before starting them on medical treatments or planning for a hair transplant procedure.

 Younger patients who show significant miniaturization are more likely to lose their vulnerable hair following their hair transplant surgery as a result of the stress of the surgical procedure on their hair follicles.
 This hair loss is known as shock loss and happens less frequently in patients who have a much smaller amount of hair miniaturization as well as patients who have end stage balding with no preexisting visible hair in the transplanted area.
-We regularly perform a miniaturization study while our patients are on medical hair loss treatment with finasteride or minoxidil to gauge the effectiveness of the treatment plan.
+We regularly perform a miniaturization study while our patients are on medical hair loss treatment to gauge the effectiveness of the treatment plan.
 Patients who are balding, and are considering hair transplant options, should also have their hair mapped for miniaturization in order to determine the state of their current hair loss and to predict the future pattern.
 Combined with a family history of baldness, the miniaturization study is one of the most reliable methods to determine the future pattern of hair loss.
 The study also helps us formulate a master plan including both surgical hair restoration to cover bald areas and medications to prevent balding on anticipated balding areas.

 Normal and Abnormal Miniaturization Study

 It’s important to note that having up to 20% miniaturized hair in any given area could be normal in most individuals and could be explained by the recycling of hair follicles.
 Every scalp hair spends most of the time in the growth phase and a small portion of time in the resting phase.
 These are the main phases in human scalp hair growth:

 - Growth phase (Anagen) which lasts between 1 to 6 years.

 - Resting phase (Telogen) which lasts around 4 to 6 weeks.